Department of Computer Science and Engineering

 Chalmers | University of Gothenburg

 I’m an Associate Professor in Software Engineering at the Department of Computer Science and Engineering hosted jointly at Chalmers University of Technology and University of Gothenburg in Sweden.
 My research focuses on model-driven software engineering, program analysis, and empirical software engineering.
 I develop methods and tools for engineering highly configurable software systems, such as software product lines, software ecosystems or cyber-physical and robotics systems.

-My research results are published in major software-engineering conferences (e.g., ICSE, FSE, ASE, OOPSLA) and journals (e.g., IEEE TSE, IEEE Software) and received best-paper awards at the 2015 ACM SIGPLAN conference on MODULARITY and the 2013 European Conference on Software Maintenance and Reengineering (CSMR, now IEEE SANER).
-My service was recognized with a distinguished reviewer award at the 2018 IEEE/ACM ASE conference.
+My research results are published in major software-engineering conferences (e.g., ICSE, FSE, ASE, OOPSLA) and journals (e.g., IEEE TSE, Springer EMSE, IEEE Software) and received best-paper awards at the 2015 ACM SIGPLAN conference on MODULARITY and the 2013 European Conference on Software Maintenance and Reengineering (CSMR, now IEEE SANER).
+My service was recognized with distinguished reviewer awards at the 2020 IEEE/ACM ICSE conference and the 2018 IEEE/ACM ASE conference.

 I am deeply honored to receive one of the highest recognitions in Sweden, the Wallenberg Academy Fellowship.
 I would like to take this opportunity to thank all my students and collaborators who contributed to the body of knowledge we established together in this area.
 I hope my research contributes to building the software engineering methods and tools of the future.June 2019

 Want to know about the upcoming book 'Principles of Software Language Design' by Andrzej Wasowski and me?
 Take a look at the book website and ask us about some chapter examples.May 2019

 Excited to have received a grant from the Wallenberg Autonomous Systems Program (WASP) to hire a data science/AI & CS PhD student supporting my group.Tweets by thorsten_berger